 1.3.
 Token Directives

-You can specify the source of a value within a token expression using a colon (:
+You can specify the source of a value within a token expression using a colon (:).
+These are called token directives.

 method | Calls a static method and uses its return value. | #{method:java.lang.System^currentTimeMillis} |